FixelPlus/CISC3140/LAB5/README.txt

+Below are listed all commands I used to work with Spotify .csv file in order to better understand commands in Linux terminal

 //retrieving from the web the .csv file
 	$ wget https://raw.githubusercontent.com/FixelPlus/test_CISC3140/master/LAB5/regional-global-daily-latest.csv

 //copy the content of the second column from .csv file to newly
 //created .txt document.
-Separate wit comma using Ò-d,Ó option.
+Separate wit comma using Ã’-d,Ã“ option.
 	$ cut -d, -f 2 regional-global-daily-latest.csv > chart_songs.txt

 // display the content of the .txt file